- Software Development - Introduction

 DevOps is a software development methodology that combines the approach of Software Development (Dev) and IT operations (Ops) participating in an SDLC.
 DevOps is a software development methodology and a set of practices that support an organization’s culture.

-DevOps enhances the collaboration between the different departments of a software development company.
+DevOps enhances the collaboration between the different departments of a software development organization.
 It also collaborates with SDLC phases such as development, operations, and quality assurance.
 The ultimate goal of DevOps is to decrease the duration of SDLC while delivering the features, updates, and fixes frequently.

 Learn more about → DevOps

 RAD (Rapid Application Development)

 RAD or Rapid Application Development is an SDLC model that focuses on high-quality software development with low investment costs.
 The RAD model allows software developers to adjust according to the project’s requirements quickly.
 The ability to adjust in a constantly changing market results in low investment costs.

 Rapid Application Development consists of four major phases.